 It’s important to keep the door closed, because the kitchen is a high-risk area for fires, and an open door would allow a kitchen fire to spread to the rest of our building, while a closed-door contains the heat and smoke of the fire for at least two hours.
 So the door closure is to ensure compliance with building codes (a legal concern) and safety standards (an ethical expectation).

 Despite the fact that almost everyone who works in my building receives annual lab safety training, and is expected to maintain the highest standards of professional engineering ethical conduct… the door is propped open all the time.

-Work as imagined by the building architect and the building inspector and the fire safety marshal dictates that the door will close automatically, in exactly the way the door closer is expected to do.
+- Work as imagined by the building architect, the building inspector, and the fire safety marshal dictates that the door will close automatically, in exactly the way the door closer is designed and expected to do.

-But work, as done by the occupants, props the door open (their efforts to disable the automatic door closer overcome by the facilities staff charged with enforcing compliance with building codes).
+- Work as done by the occupants props the door open to disable the automatic door closer, and thus overcomes the efforts of facilities staff to enforcing compliance with building codes.

 Rules vs Norms

 The kitchen door example illustrates the difference between Rules and Norms.